-Your source for virtual engagement within our community and beyond!
+Your source for in person and virtual engagement within our community and beyond.
 Check here for online events, wellness tips, and other ways to stay healthy, entertained, and connected to your fellow students.

 NEC Student Connect